Best Oahu Beaches for Beginner Surfers

 Waimea Bay Beach Park

 Another beach where you can spot experienced surfers take on huge 30-foot waves is Waimea Beach Park.
 Deemed for experts only, it can be quite dangerous, especially during the winter.
-If you’re there during the summer months though, you can enjoy its mellow waters and learn how to ride the waves.
+If you’re there during the summer months though, you can enjoy its mellow waters and go for a swim.

 As its name suggests, Sunset Beach has some incredibly beautiful sunsets that will leave you in awe.
-But, it’s also famous for its booming surfing scene.
-Situated in the North Shore, this spot is definitely worth visiting--especially if you’re a surfing enthusiast.
-Pick up your longboard and gear, and go enjoy the impressive waves of Sunset Beach.
+But, it’s also famous for its surf scene.
+Situated in the North Shore, this spot is definitely worth visiting -- especially if you’re a surfing enthusiast.

 Surfing In Oahu – FAQ